-The combinations of Horton plains, its surroundings forests and the adjoining Peak Wilderness is the most important catchment area of most of the major rivers in Sri Lanka.
+The combination of Horton plains, its surroundings forests, and the adjoining Peak Wilderness is the most important catchment area of most of the major rivers in Sri Lanka.
 The plains are also habitats for many endemic plants and animals.
-Therefore, the Horton Plains are well recognized as a rich biodiversity and high endemism area.
+Therefore, the Horton Plains are well recognized as rich biodiversity and high endemism area.

 It is pointless to visit this place when it is covered with mist.
-So, it is recommended to visit this place early in the morning (6.00am-10am) as the location is clearest.
+So, it is recommended to visit this place early in the morning (6.00 am-10.00 am) as the location is clearest.

 - Department of Widlife Conservation – Horton Plains